 Are Easy Babies Better Than Difficult Babies?

-Babies who react to their environment more strongly are by no means condemned to grow up to be difficult kids or adults.
+Babies who react more strongly to their environment are by no means condemned to grow up to be difficult kids or adults.
 Temperament is not set in stone.

-Many factors, including pregnancy hormones and labor, can have an influence on your baby for up to four months (11).
+Many factors, including pregnancy hormones and labor, can have an influence on your baby for up to four months (10).
 After that, their personalities can change according to the kinds of input they receive from their environment throughout their childhood.

 Pro Tip